CouchCMS/Documentation/src/contents/concepts/relationships.md

 ### Many-to-Many relation

 In our example above, an artist can be associated with multiple albums.
-Conversely, an album may also be associated with multiple artists.<br/>
+Conversely, an album may also be associated with multiple artists.
 This is what is known in database parlance as a 'Many-to-Many relation'.
 It is the default type of relation that we get unless we specify otherwise while defining the relation (using the parameters discussed below).

 ### One-to-Many relation

 To illustrate this type of relationship, let us assume that an artist can still have multiple albums but an album can be associated with only a single artist (no more 'bands' - only solo albums permitted).

 This is a 'One-to-Many relation' and is very commonly encountered.
-It might seem a little contrived for our artists and albums example but consider the following entities -<br/>
+It might seem a little contrived for our artists and albums example but consider the following entities -
-**a.** Authors and books (An author can write multiple books but a book can be written by only one author)<br/>
-**b.** Albums and songs (an album consists of multiple songs but a song can only be in a single album)<br/>
-**c.** Orders and order-items (an e-commerce classic - an order can have multiple order-items but an order-item can only be related to a single order).
+**a.** Authors and books (An author can write multiple books but a book can be written by only one author) **b.** Albums and songs (an album consists of multiple songs but a song can only be in a single album) **c.** Orders and order-items (an e-commerce classic - an order can have multiple order-items but an order-item can only be related to a single order).

 To define a One-to-Many relation in Couch, we make a small change to our code -